 58,016€ p/a

-• Will you be able to get a clean criminal record certificate from the country or countries where you've been resident during the last two years?
+• A clean certificate from the countries where you’ve been officially resident during the past 2 years.

 Step 2: Apply for a Social Security Certificate (if applicable)

-• If your country has a reciprocal agreement with Spain, your employer can request a certificate of social security coverage from your country.
+• If your country has a reciprocal agreement with Spain, your employer can request a certificate.

-• You or your employer can register and pay social security directly in Spain.
+• If not, your employer can register to pay social security in Spain.

 a) Criminal Record Certificate

 • Prepare and sign a declaration of the absence of criminal records for the last 5 years.
-This should be in Spanish.
 Get an example template here.

 b) Evidence of Having Worked for at least 3 months for your Employer/Clients

-• If you are self-employed, ask your clients for a letter stating the length of their client relationship with you, the total amount of invoices they will receive from you (in euros) and confirmation that that they authorise you to carry out your job from Spain.
-Again, if this letter isn't in Spanish, it will need to be translated.
-Get an example template letter here.
+• If you're self-employed, ask your clients for a letter stating how long they've worked with you, the total invoiced amount (in euros), and confirmation that they allow you to work from Spain.
+If the letter isn't in Spanish, it must be translated.
+Get a template here.

 c) Professional Qualifications or Work Experience